eddyluursema/modeltrain/Speedometer/README.md

 ![Output](./images/LA_LR_back.png)

 The signal left shows some strange behaviour due to the fact that a red signal was standing just in from of the wooden tunnel.
 Swithing off this red train signal resulted in a nice clean digital signal.
+Later on the construction was painted black.

 ![Output](./images/DisturbanceRedSignal.jpg)